 I seriously considered suicide.
 But I wanted so badly for my two young children to have a good father, the opposite of what I’d had, that I decided not to do it, and stay and work through my problems.
 There are many variations of Obsessive Compulsive Disorder.
 Although I had the obsessive thoughts I never had the compulsive actions, so I never hurt anybody.
 I just made myself very unhappy.

-Most of the time I was able to keep my life together, but I was desperately alone and wanted to die.
+Most of the time I was able to keep working, but I was desperately alone and wanted to die.
 Fortunately I started to believe in reincarnation, which said that whatever life lessons you don’t learn this time around, you’ll have to learn in your next lifetime.
 And there was no way I was going to go through the misery of this lifetime again, so I decided to stay and learn whatever I needed to in order to live a happy life.

 I developed an insatiable drive for personal growth.

 I looked around and saw other people living happy lives, and thought if they could do it I could do it too.
 I just needed to learn how.

 Of course I had no idea how, so I just tried everything I could think of.
 I stopped smoking marijuana and tobacco, quit drinking alcohol, changed my diet, and started running 5 miles a day.
 I read every self-help book I could get my hands on, saw a psychiatrist, psychologists, and did every kind of therapy and support group I could find.
 I even took a one year course on Psychotherapy and Counselling.

 During those years I did so many low paying jobs.
 They could have been OK but my self-esteem was so low I never did well.
 I learned to live on very little money and managed huge credit card debts.

 It took me years of trying hard every day to learn to get out of depression and live a happy life.
 I often struggled for a long time trying to learn something I thought would help, only to find out it was either a complete waste of time or made things worse.

 My journey home to mental health would have been so much quicker